felttl/felttl/README.md

 #### 👋 Hi, I’m @felttl

-“Everything should be made as simple as possible, but not simpler.”
-Albert Einstein
+“Everything should be made as simple as possible, but not simpler.” - Albert Einstein “Less is more.” - Peter Behrens & Ludwig Mies van der Rohe “Hard work beats talent when talent doesn’t work hard.“ – Tim Notke “What makes you different or weird, that’s your strength.“ — Meryl Streep “It does not matter how slowly you go as long as you do not stop.“ – Confucius “People With Passion Can Change The World.“ - Steve Jobs

 ### Technology
 <img src="https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white"/>